 It is another primary concern that a milk bottle or cup can quickly become projectile if you have a car crash.

 Safety advisors suggest not leaving any loose items in the car as it could cause catastrophic impacts even in a minor car crash.

-Babies used to feeding at calm places like in the mother`s lap or in the bed are more likely to vomit if fed in a moving vehicle.
-It is better to stop and feed your baby rather than keep feeding him while driving.
+Babies used to feeding at calm places like in the mother’s lap, or the bed are more likely to vomit if fed in a moving vehicle.
+It is better to stop and feed your Baby rather than keep feeding him while driving.

 What Things Should I Remember While Feeding My Baby In The Car?

-You must follow some rules or safety precautions whenever onboard baby is feeling hungry.
+You must follow some rules or safety precautions when onboard Baby feels hungry.

 - Do not leave your baby unattended when he is eating or drinking anything in the car.

-- Make sure you have installed the car seat correctly, and remember to fasten the seat belt to your baby.
+- Ensure you have installed the car seat correctly, and remember to fasten the seat belt to your Baby.

 - Always install a baby car seat at the rear seats for your child’s safety.
-And the backseat is the safest place to feed your baby.
-Do not start eating with your baby in this case, and you can’t focus on the road.
+And the backseat is the safest place to feed your Baby.
+Do not start eating with your Baby in this case; you can’t focus on the road.